 "Grinding poverty doesn’t leave a heap of space for fun or joy.
 But we think joy and fun are important and as audacious as it is, we want every single kid in our communities to experience at least one day of awesomeness!"

-We think that fun in and of itself is great!
-We think that through hosting carnivals and youth groups and art clubs and football tournaments and taking kids to the swimming pool or movie theatre we can provide fun and give a glimpse into a life with a bit more joy and a bit more hope.
+Through things such as hosting carnivals, leadership camps, sports equipment, sending kids to school and opening up university opportunities, kids clubs, youth groups, art clubs, football tournaments, and taking kids to the swimming pool or movie theatre we can provide fun and give a glimpse into a life with a bit more joy and hope.

 Last year we had participants aged from 3 – 80 years old!
 3 and 5 year old siblings rode 100km between them.
-One gentleman rode all the cycleways of Christchurch to mark his 80th Birthday and someone else did their daily cycle commute in fancy dress for the whole month to bring a little more joy.
+One gentleman rode all the cycleways of his city to mark his 80th Birthday and someone else did their daily cycle commute in fancy dress for the whole month to bring a little more joy.

-Join us to create more this year!
+Join us to create more fun this year!

-What will your Joy Ride funds be used for?
+What will your Joyride funds be used for?

-The funds raised through Joy Ride will support the creation of spaces for fun.
+The funds raised through Joyride will support the creation of spaces for fun.
 Safe spaces for kids to hang out and just be kids.

 It will support events, camps and leadership training for young people so they can develop into everything they’re meant to be.
-It will also pay for youth workers and social workers to walk alongside these children and young people.
+It will open up school and university opportunities and will also pay for youth workers and social workers to walk alongside these children and young people.